cfranklin11/blog-posts/2020/2020-12-06-aws-course-notes.md

 Points of Discussion

+- 4/1
   - Pros/Cons of different auto-scaling options
     - ASGs
     - ECS
       - w/ EC2
       - Fargate
       - Cluster Capacity Provider
   - Must enable ECS_ENABLE_TASK_IAM_ROLE in `/etc/ecs/ecs.config` to allow ECS tasks to endorse IAM roles?
+- 18/1
   - ElasticBeanstalk seems good, but haven't heard of many people using it.
 Do many people us it?
 If not, why?
+  - What are the pros/cons of AWS CodePipeline vs other self-hosted CI/CD services?
+    - Pros seem to be it'a all AWS, so integration/authentication is easier/better
+    - Cons seem to be shit UI/UX
+  - More detail/explanation?
+    - SNS/Lambda good for deletion of branches, pushes to master, notify build system
+    - CloudWatch good for PR updates, commit comments
+    - Seems to be "Git things" vs "Git service things"
+  - Mentioned Terraform, Chef, etc. while talking about CodeDeploy, then said that CodeDeploy _doesn't_ provision servers, which I thought was the main purpose of those other tools, so what are the similarities/differences exactly?

 # AWS Certified Developer